duneroadrunner/SaferCPlusPlus/README.md

 To be clear, we are not discouraging asynchronous programming, or even inter-thread communication in general.
 Just the "casual" sharing of objects between asynchronous threads.

 ### Questions and comments
-Create a post in the [issues section](https://github.com/duneroadrunner/SaferCPlusPlus/issues) I guess.
+Create a post in the [issues section](https://github.com/duneroadrunner/SaferCPlusPlus/issues).